 Breast implants are inserted via small incisions at the inferior fold of the breast.
 We only use FDA approved Mentor implants.

 If the excess skin is not too much and the problem is mainly volume deflation, this is all that is needed to restore the breast to a very attractive shape.

 If there is too much excess skin, then a breast lift or mastopexy is the treatment of choice.
 Here, the nipple-areola is lifted back to its ideal position with either a "lollipop" or inverted-T incision.
 This can be combined with either fat injection or breast implants if desired.

 Breast reduction and lifting involves the removal of excess fat, skin, and breast tissue from the breast region.
 The procedure is generally done as an outpatient under general anesthesia or intravenous sedation.

 The surgery time varies from 1.5 to 4 hours depending on the size of the breast.
 Various incisions may be used.
 This includes the peri-areolar, "lollipop" or the inverted T incision.
 Sometimes drains are inserted for 1-2 days to allow drainage of excess body fluid.

 Depending on an individual basis, this procedure may be medisave or insurance claimable.

-Patients are required to wear a support bra for up to 6 weeks, in order to protect and help with the contraction of the breasts.
+Patients are required to wear a support bra for up to 6 weeks, in order to protect and help with the contraction of the breasts as advised by the plastic surgeon.
 Usually stitches will be removed two weeks later, covered with a good secured dressing over it, in order for patients to shower comfortably.
 The breasts will be swollen and bruised, and also likely to have some pain and discomfort, which will be alleviated with pain medication.
 Full recovery will require around 2-3 weeks.